Age of Gossip With Cellular Drone Mobility: General Drone Mobility

 \section{General Drone Mobility}

 In this section, we calculate the version age of each node in the gossiping network.
-We first note that due to the symmetry of the network, each node has the same version age experience.
+Due to the symmetry of the network, each node within a cell has the same version age experience.

-In order to calculate the version age of a node in the gossip network, we calculate how long it takes for an update from the source to reach a node in the gossip network w.h.p.
-Then, we use the following lemma to show that the version age of the node is also of the same order, thus finding the version age of the node w.h.p.